Ukraine in the Junior Eurovision Song Contest 2014

-Ukraine selected their Junior Eurovision Song Contest 2014 entry through a national final which consisted of eighteen songs.
+Ukraine selected its entry for the Junior Eurovision Song Contest 2014 through a national final that consisted of eighteen songs.
 The final was held on 9 August 2014 in Bukovel, Ukraine.
-Sympho-Nick and their song "Pryyde vesna" (Прийде весна) was chosen as the winner.
+Sympho-Nick and their song "Pryyde vesna" (Прийде весна) were chosen as the winner.

 Before Junior Eurovision

 National final

-The final took place on 9 August 2014, which saw eighteen competing acts participating in a televised production where the winner was determined by a 50/50 combination of both public telephone vote and the votes of jury members made up of music professionals.
+The final took place on 9 August 2014 and featured eighteen competing acts in a televised production.
+The winner was determined by a 50/50 combination of public telephone votes and jury votes from music professionals.
 Sympho-Nick was selected to represent Ukraine with the song "Pryyde vesna".